nperon/nperon/README.md

 coding, SOLID principles and Domain Driven Development.
 I am familiar with scalable and maintainable approaches based on microservices, event streaming and hexagonal architecture.
 I use test driven development, design patterns, DevOps and agile methodology.
-I am willing to exchange on experience developping software especially web, mobile and bloackchain related applications in all industry fields.
+I am willing to exchange on experience developing software especially web, mobile and blockchain related applications in all industry fields.

 ## Languages, frameworks and libraries